Marriage Brings More Fianancial Stability

-At Stange Law Firm, PC, we uphold marriage as one of the finest institutions to support family and children.
-However, today’s family has changed and sometimes relationships do not last forever for whatever reasons.
+At Stange Law Firm, PC, we uphold marriage as one of the finest institutions to support families and children.
+However, today’s family has changed, and sometimes, relationships do not last forever for whatever reasons.
 If you are facing a family law issue, such as divorce or legal separation, Stange Law Firm can help.

 Source: The Washington Post, To defeat poverty, look to marriage, Kathleen Parker